BlockchainCommons/Research/papers/bcr-2024-006-envelope-graph.md

 - Unquoted dates, e.g., `2020-04-16` are tagged CBOR date values converted to ISO-8601 format for display.
 - Gordian Envelope is a tree-based, recursively defined structure.
 Therefore the graph, each of its nodes, and each of its edges, are themselves envelopes, all having subjects with strings as their identifiers.
 These node and edge identifiers must at least be unique within the graph, but could be universally unique if desired.
 And although we are using strings in our example, they could be binary identifiers such as [ARIDs](bcr-2022-002-arid.md).
 - The graph, its nodes, and its edges, all have an `'isA'` assertion (equivalent to `rdf:type`) that specifies the type of the subject.
 - There are several defined graph types, which restrict or enhance the allowable structure of the graph.
-In this example, we have used the `'DiGraph'` type, which implies that the graph is directed and has distinct source and target nodes for each edge.
+In this example, we have used the `'Digraph'` type, which implies that the graph is directed and has distinct source and target nodes for each edge.
 - Becuse the document is typed as a graph, the only other assertions allowed are those with `'node'` or `'edge'` predicates, which are used to define the nodes and edges of the graph.
 - The nodes in the example graph are typed `'foaf:person'`.
 - The edges in the example graph are typed `'foaf:knows'`.